henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 hst.imager rdb fs import
 ```

-Example of importing file systems from a Windows physical drive to Rigid Disk Block on a 4GB vhd image file:
+Example of importing file systems from a Windows physical drive disk 2 to Rigid Disk Block on a 4GB vhd image file:
 ```
-hst.imager rdb fs import 4gb.vhd \\.\PHYSICALDRIVE2
+hst.imager rdb fs import 4gb.vhd disk2
 ```

 Example of importing file systems from a 16GB vhd image file to Rigid Disk Block on a 4GB vhd image file: